Slovakia

 What country did Slovakia used to be?

-Is Slovakia a good place to live?
+Is Slovakia good for tourists?

 Is Slovakia safe to visit?